aleks9045/liquidsoap_radio/README.md

-Instructions for Internet radio on Liquidsoap
+# Instructions for internet-radio on Liquidsoap